-ANTH 101 UT Introduction to Socio-Cultural Anthropology
+UT ANTH 101 Introduction to Socio-Cultural Anthropology

-This course examines major institutions in a variety of societies: subsistence, belief, power, law, health, marriage, family, language, and change.
-It also explains the theories used by anthropologists to understand human behaviour cross-culturally.
+This course examines major institutions in a variety of societies: economies, belief, politics, law, health and illness, marriage, kinship, language, and change.
+It also explains some of the theories used by anthropologists to understand human behaviour cross-culturally.
+3 CR / (3.0)

-UT ANTH 102 Introduction to Physical Anthropology and Archaeology
+ANTH 102 UT Introduction to Physical Anthropology and Archaeology

-This course investigates the origins of humans, examines the evidence for Darwinian Evolution, explores our relationship with other primates, and examines the oldest civilizations.
-3 CR / (3,0)
+This course investigates the origins of humans, examines the evidence for Darwinian Evolution, explores our relationship with other primates, and examines research and methodology in archaeology through an examination of parts of the archaeological record.